NCAA Division III women's lacrosse tournament

 The NCAA Division III women's lacrosse tournament is annual single-elimination tournament hosted by the National Collegiate Athletic Association to determine the national champion women's collegiate lacrosse among its Division III members in the United States.
 It has been held every year since 1985, except for 2020.

-Middlebury Panthers are the current champions, winning their eleventh title—and fourth consecutive—in 2025.
+Middlebury Panthers are the current champions, winning their twelfth title—and fifth consecutive—in 2026.

-TCNJ, previously known as Trenton State, has been the most successful program, with twelve titles.
+TCNJ, previously known as Trenton State also has won twelve titles.

 Results

 See Association for Intercollegiate Athletics for Women Champions for the 1981 and 1982 Division III women's lacrosse champions.